ps-tuebingen/decomposition-diversity/Formalization/README.md

     (program_skeleton p) / [] |- e2 : t.
 ```

-### {D,R}efuncI.v to {D,R}efuncIV.v, Lift..., Inline...
+### {D,C}torizeI.v to {D,C}torizeIV.v, Lift..., Inline...

-For an overview of how the definitions and lemmas in these files are used to form our defunctionalization
+For an overview of how the definitions and lemmas in these files are used to form our constructorization
-and refunctionalization algorithms and prove their properties as stated in our paper, please refer to `Results.v`.
+and destructorization algorithms and prove their properties as stated in our paper, please refer to `Results.v`.